RabiesLabPeru/arequipa_spatialdata/README.md

-# Spatial Data for Arequipa, Peru
+# Spatial Dataset for Arequipa, Peru

+**Authors**

+Elvis W. Díaz<sup>1</sup>, Carlos E. Condori-Pino<sup>1</sup>, Claudia Arévalo-Nieto<sup>1</sup>, Ricardo Castillo-Neyra<sup>1,2,3*</sup>

+**Affiliations**

+1. One Health Unit, School of Public Health and Administration, Universidad Peruana Cayetano Heredia, Lima, Peru

+2. Department of Biostatistics, Epidemiology & Informatics, Perelman School of Medicine, University of Pennsylvania, Philadelphia, Pennsylvania, USA

+3. Department of Pathobiology, School of Veterinary Medicine, University of Pennsylvania, Philadelphia, Pennsylvania, USA

+*Corresponding contact:
+Dr. Ricardo Castillo-Neyra, cricardo\@upenn.edu

 ## Overview

-This repository contains spatial data files produced by the Penn-Tulane-UPCH Zoonotic Disease Research Center (ZDRC) team for research projects carried out in Arequipa City and the Arequipa Region in Peru.
+This repository contains spatial data files produced by the Penn-Tulane-UPCH Zoonotic Disease Research Center (ZDRC), One Health Unit team for research projects carried out in Arequipa City and the Arequipa Region in Peru.

 These files were generated from official data sources by manually digitizing and tracing the original map visualizations in Google Earth to obtain spatial representations of the mapped information.

 If you find these data useful, we encourage their use in your own research.
-Please provide appropriate credit to the Zoonotic Disease Research Center (ZDRC) team and cite this dataset according to the instructions provided in the Citation section below.
-The DOI for the current version is included there.
+Please provide appropriate credit to the authors and cite this dataset according to the instructions provided in the **How to cite** section below, or click **"Cite this repository"** in the right-hand panel.

 ## Data Contents